nnm1/vagrant-dev-boxes/mongo-box/README.md

 # mongo-box

-A Vagrant powered virtual machine for Mongo application development.
+A Vagrant-powered virtual machine for Mongo application development.

 Default Mongo port 27017 in the host computer is forwarded to port 27017 in the virtual machine.